Buyer's guide

 Ask

-• Can you show me a sample evidence export?
+• Can you show me a sample evidence export tied to a single execution?

-• How does your evidence map to Annex IV requirements?
+• How does it map to Annex IV requirements?

-This is the critical differentiator.
-Can auditors trust the evidence, or do they have to trust you?
+This is the sharpest differentiator: can an auditor trust the evidence, or do they have to trust you?

 Look for